joseeden/All-Things-DevOps/pages/004-AWS/109_well_architected_framework.md

 # Five Pillars of Well-Architected Frameworks

-This is a guide written by aws that helps to describe key concepts for designing and running workloads in the cloud.
+This is a guide written by AWS that helps to describe key concepts for designing and running workloads in the cloud.
 This helps us determines what to look for in a service, in an architecture, and in the solutions we are building.

 - [Operational Excellence](#operational-excellence)
 - [Security](#security)